SmartDyspnea/smartdyspnea-docs/README.md

 - Backend can provide the customer facing frontend application with a `patient_token`
 - Frontend can integrate the SmartDyspnea widget using the `patient_token`
 - The customer (patient) can then perform tests and send data to SmartDyspnea services
+- Our system will notify each successful test using a webhook connection.

 __Important:__ Never expose your `client_token` to end users